 “No, No, you’re all wrong.
 Look!”
 A programer hits a function key, and line upon line of code scrolls on their screen until the word ‘END’ appears.

 Dead silence.
 The programmers look from one to another.
 Finally, a programmer raises his hand.

 “For Christ’s sake,” Mike roars.
 “Just speak!
 “We don’t have time to stand on formalities.”

 In a whisper the young programer responds.
 “It’s not the program.”

 An audible gasp fills the room.
 “It has to be the program,” they respond in unison.

 The young programer timidly responds.
 “No, it’s the prime directive.
-Given that directive, the program will always run the same with the same results.”
+Given that directive, the program will always run the same and have the same results.”